Hecate, Painting

 Hecate painting, Robert Webber

 Robert Webber (aka Cotten Candy) was a painter defined by his strikingly stylized and cartoonish paintings.
-As you can see here his works heavily utilize shadow and depth in their rendering but also give the subject exaggerated caricature proportions.
+As you can see here, his works heavily utilized shadow and depth in their rendering but also gave the subject exaggerated caricature proportions.

 Webber was a very outgoing and personable artist with his presence being known in many artist circles during his prime.
 However later in life Robert would become extremely reclusive and withdraw from his frequented circles taking only a few more commissions and releasing even fewer independent works in his remaining years.

-This piece was painted near the waning years of Webbers career and was titled Hecate.
+This piece was painted near the waning years of Webbers career and was titled, “Hecate”.
 Was he commissioned to paint this by a fan of the original cartoons?
-By Hecates current rights holders, whoever that might be?
-We are not sure as besides the name there is only a brief description from Webber on the piece
+Or maybe by Hecate’s current rights holders, whoever that might be?
+We are not sure, as, besides the name, there is only a brief description from Webber on the piece that reads: